kaiAsmOne/Netscaler/README.md

 ### adc_waf_GetSignatures.sh
 <small>This script will download the latest Netscaler 13.1 Web Application Firewall Signatures when executed with no parameters.
-The script supports the parameter "release" to specify the version of signatures for the Netscaler Release you are currently running.
+The script supports the parameter "release" to specify the version of signatures of the Netscaler Release you are currently running.

 ./adc_waf_GetSignatures.sh release="14.1" will download latest signatures for 14.1
 </small>